Using Magnetic Machine Embroidery Hoops Like a Pro

 5. When You Want Fast, Easy Hooping

 If you have arthritis or other reasons that traditional hooping may be painful, magnetic hoops make hooping significantly easier.
-Lining up blanks and hooping with magnet hoops is also faster, in my opinion!
+Lining up blanks and hooping with magnet hoops is also faster once you get the hang of it.

-Just watch your fingers with some of these bad boys.
+Just watch your fingers with some of these bad boys, as the magnets are strong.

 How to Use a Magnetic Embroidery Hoop (By Type)